Mrmistik39/DarkSystem/README.md

   * **May cause lag when moving.**
 - [x] No Bad Packets!
   * Players only can send a few packets before logging in.
-  * Only LoginPacket, Resource and Behavior packs packets, and 1-2 required packets can be sent.
+  * Only LoginPacket, Resource and Behavior packs packets, and a few required packets can be sent.
-  * Blocks AdventureSettingsPacket and SetPlayerGameType packet.
+  * Blocks AdventureSettingsPacket and SetPlayerGameTypePacket.
 - [x] **InventoryAPI!**
   * You can create customizable virtual inventories!
   * *For developers* **InventoryAPI::createInventory(...)**